Hendrix-CS/csci150/labs/pygame.md

 ### Step 2.2: A Population of Faces (4 points)

 We will represent a `Face` with a class in Python.
 The `Face` will need to remember the `(x,y)` coordinates for the center of the face.
-We will also remember the base color used for the face.
-In the example in Step 1.3, this was red.

 The `draw` method of the `Face` class abstracts the original face from Step 1.3 so it can be centered around any `(x,y)` coordinates.
 This will let us move the face around the screen.
 To make this work, the circle representing the head will be located at `self.x`, `self.y`, and the other components will be represented as offsets from there.
 Of course, you should use your own face-drawing code in place of the example code shown below.

     class Face:
-        def __init__(self, x, y, color):
+        def __init__(self, x, y):
             self.x = x
             self.y = y
-            self.color = color

         def draw(self, surface):
-            pygame.draw.circle(surface, self.color, (self.x, self.y), 100)
+            pygame.draw.circle(surface, 'red', (self.x, self.y), 100)
             pygame.draw.circle(surface, 'yellow', (self.x - 25, self.y - 25), 35)
             pygame.draw.circle(surface, 'yellow', (self.x + 25, self.y - 25), 35)
             pygame.draw.line(surface, 'orange', (self.x - 20, self.y + 30), (self.x + 20, self.y + 30))

 Create a new Python file called `face2.py` and enter your version of the Face class.

 Copy the code from Step 2.1 into `face2.py`.
+That code appends an `(x,y)` coordinate to the `shapes` list.
+Instead of appending that coordinate, append a `Face` object instead.
-Where that code appends a point to the `shapes` list, append a `Face` object instead.
-Also alter `draw_all` to ask each `shape` to draw itself instead of drawing a circle.
+Where that code appends a point to the `shapes` Also alter `draw_all` to ask each `shape` to draw itself instead of drawing a circle around an `(x,y)` coordinate.
 Test it out, and make sure it places a `Face` wherever you click.

 ### Step 2.3: Random Colors (1 point)

+Modify your `Face` class so that it has a `self.color` attribute.
+It should be initialized by a `color` parameter that you add to the `Face` class's constructor (`__init__`).
+In the `draw` method of your `Face` class, replace references to the base color used for the face with `self.color`.
+(In the example of Step 1.3, the base color to be replaced was red.)

-Modify your code so that each `Face` placed is given a random color.
+Once these changes to the `Face` class are complete, modify `main` so that each `Face` placed is given a random color.
 To assign a random `Color`, create a list of colors you would like to employ.
 Then use `random.choice()` to select a color from that list every time a new `Face` object is created.